Australia and The Queen v Carroll

 To its credit, the High Court of Australia did admit that the perjury prosecution did not violate Queensland’s double jeopardy laws. “…neither par (d) nor (e) of s 598(2) applied and the respondent had no plea in bar available under the Code”14

-However, perhaps not to its credit, the alleged justifications that followed delved into that murky area where the High Court, rather than being bound by legal code, exercised an alleged discretion to create new law so as to prevent what it defined as a prosecutorial abuse of process.
+However, perhaps not to its credit, the alleged justifications that followed delved into that murky area where the High Court, rather than being bound by legal code, exercised its discretion under its equity law authority to create new law so as to prevent what it defined as a prosecutorial abuse of process.
 The alleged abuse of process was that, in having to prove the defendant’s perjury, the prosecution would have to prove an allegation (the defendant was a murderer) that an earlier court held was not necessarily the case.

 In the ruling handed down, considerable space was given to arguments presented as justifications for the law of double jeopardy, and in quoting from a case, Rogers v The Queen, "the need for decisions of the courts, unless set aside or quashed, to be accepted as incontrovertibly correct", the implication given was that even though the prosecution had not strictly violated the double jeopardy law, it had violated the principle.